Embark on a Literary Pilgrimage

 Flannery O’Connor Home, Savannah, Georgia

 Three-time winner of the O. Henry Award and winner of the 1972 National Book Award, Flannery O’Connor is one of the most well-known writers of the South.
 After moving three times as a child, she attended Georgia State College for Women, earning a degree in Social Science.
-Afterwards, she attended the Iowa Writers’ Workshop, publishing her first short story, “The Geranium.”
-In 1951, she was diagnosed with disseminated lupus and moved back to her mother’s family farm in Georgia where she completed two novels and over two dozen short stories.
-In Savannah, visitors can tour the house O’Connor spent the first thirteen years of her life in.
+Afterward, she attended the Iowa Writers’ Workshop, publishing her first short story, “The Geranium.”
+In 1951, she was diagnosed with disseminated lupus and moved back to her mother’s family farm in Georgia, where she completed two novels and over two dozen short stories.
+In Savannah, visitors can tour the house where O’Connor spent the first thirteen years of her life.
 The site has been restored to how it would have looked when O’Connor lived there and hosts several events throughout the year such as readings and story times.

 Garden of Heavenly Rest, Fort Pierce, Florida

-Known for her writing that illustrates African American life in the South, Zora Neale Hurston is one of the most influential female writers of the 20thcentury.Hurstonearnedherdegree at Howard University, co-founding the school’s newspaper, The Hilltop, and then graduated Bernard College with a degree in anthropology.
+Known for her writing that illustrates African American life in the South, Zora Neale Hurston is one of the most influential female writers of the 20th century.
+Hurston earned her degree at Howard University, co-founding the school’s newspaper, The Hilltop, and then graduated from Bernard College with a degree in anthropology.
 While in New York, she met other writers like Langston Hughes and Countee Cullen, joining the Harlem Renaissance.
-2Hurston spent much of her life studying Black culture, traveling to Haiti and Jamaica to study the African diaspora, and incorporating her findings into her writing, both fiction and nonfiction.
+Hurston spent much of her life studying Black culture, traveling to Haiti and Jamaica to study the African diaspora, and incorporating her findings into her writing, both fiction and nonfiction.
 Unfortunately, her work was not widely recognized during her life.

 Old Courthouse Museum, Monroeville, Alabama

 Harper Lee grew up in the small town of Monroeville, Alabama.
 Throughout her childhood, she often watched from the balcony as her father practiced law in the courthouse, an experience that eventually helped inspire her novel, To Kill a Mockingbird.
 After completing school, she moved to New York to work for Eastern Air Lines and British Overseas Airways.
-While working, she wrote several essay sand short stories, one of which eventually be came To Kill a Mockingbird.
-The novel was popular immediately and sold 500,000 copies across ten languages within the first year, earning many awards including the Pulitzer Prize.
+While working, she wrote several essays and short stories, one of which eventually be came To Kill a Mockingbird.
+The novel was instantly popular and sold 500,000 copies across ten languages within the first year, earning many awards including the Pulitzer Prize.
 Two years later, it was turned into a movie.

-In Monroeville, visitors can explore the Old Courthouse Museum, stand in the balcony where Lee her self stood as a child, and wander the surrounding town Maycomb was based on.
+In Monroeville, visitors can explore the Old Courthouse Museum, stand in the balcony where Lee herself stood as a child, and wander the surrounding town Maycomb was based on.
 The Harper Lee exhibit in the museum is told in Lee’s own words from interviews and comments on the book and movie, and photos of her and her family give visitors a unique glimpse into her life.

 For more great travel stories, Read the Full Leisure Group Travel Magazine and Subscribe to the Newsletter for FREE